wolliq/fastapi-rest/README.md

 Welcome to the Sentence API for SMG.
 It contains a simple REST API

-# How to test locally
+# How to run locally

 - Set GCloud account in your .env file
 ```